Digital Photography Tips, Tutorials and Resources

 Look closer and you’ll see another man in the top-left area doing the same work in the opposite direction, which makes him something of a “reverse shadow” of the main subject.
 Because the two men are located on opposite points of interest using the rule of thirds, this creates an interesting composition.

-You should always be thinking about the points of interest when capturing a photograph.
+You should always think about the points of interest when capturing a photograph.
 It’s a simple concept to learn, although it may take a bit of practice to master while shooting.
+And, once you’ve gained a mastery of the rule of thirds, you can begin experimenting on breaking the rule in your work.

-We hope this article has helped you to learn how does the rule of thirds works in photography.
-You may also want to check out our guide on how to get shallow depth of field in your photos.
+We hope this article has helped you to learn how does the rule of thirds work in photography as a composition technique.
+If you found this walkthrough helpful, then you may also want to check out our guide on how to get shallow depth of field in your photos.